-Signing a coalition agreement even before the election, was a new invention by Netanyahu.
-He used it in 2009, to return to power after a decade in the political wilderness, and harnessed it again in the 2015 election, which symbolized the death of the ultraorthodox parties as pivot parties and their resurrection as part of the national camp.
-If Peres’ stinky exercise back in 1989 was built on a secret alliance with the ultraorthodox to offset Shamir from power, the only time that a government in Israel was taken off power by a no-confidence vote, another stinky exercise, 25 years later, has failed – this time in advance.
-Lapid, minister of finance under Netanyahu’s government, in a rare coalition with no ultraorthodox parties in it, has legislated draconic economic cut offs from ultraorthodox budgets, called by Shas and Aguda people ‘Lapid’s decree’.
-However, in 2014 he has secretly strove to join the ultraorthodox parties into his government and take Netanyahu off power, in return for the cancelation of the decrees.
-Alas, Liezman, head of Aguda, went straight to Netanyahu: he signed a coalition agreement with the ultraorthodox for the next election – 2015 – and immediately dismissed Lapid and his ministers from his government.
-2015, the out-right rightwing government, was also the first government in which the Ashkenazi ultraorthodox were accepting for the first time ever a ministerial position.
-The ultraorthodox finally were the rulers in the Jewish state.
-The climax came when Liezman was acting as the minister representing the government in a memorial ceremony to the IDF soldiers in independence day in 2016.
-Liezman, said: “our enemies did not distinguish between ultraorthodox and secular, Ashkenazi and Sepharadi, right and left, Olim (Jewish immigrants) and veterans.
+Signing a coalition agreement before an election had even taken place was a political innovation of Netanyahu.
+He used this mechanism in 2009 to return to power after a decade in the political wilderness and harnessed it again in the 2015 election.
+This was a symbolic moment, signaling the death of the ultra-Orthodox parties as swing parties and their resurrection as intrinsic parts of the nationalist camp.
+While Peres’ dirty trick back in 1989 was built on a secret alliance with the ultra-Orthodox parties to oust Shamir from power (the only time that a government in Israel was removed from power by a vote of no confidence) another dirty trick, 25 years later, failed before it could get off the ground.
+Yair Lapid, Minister of Finance under Netanyahu’s government, this time a rare coalition with no ultra-Orthodox parties, legislated draconian economic cuts to ultra-Orthodox budgets, which were labeled by Shas and Aguda Israel as “Lapid’s decree.”
+However, in 2014, Lapid was secretly trying to bring the ultra-Orthodox parties into the fold and remove Netanyahu from power in return for dropping the decrees.
+Alas, Yakov Litzman, head of Aguda, went straight to Netanyahu, with whom he signed a coalition agreement for the next election in 2015.
+Lapid and his ministers were immediately dismissed from the government.
+The 2015 right-wing government was also the first government in which an Ashkenazi ultra-Orthodox politician, Litzman accepted a ministerial position, reflecting their belated recognition of the authority of the state of Israel.
+The climax came when Litzman, representing the government at a memorial ceremony for IDF soldiers on Independence Day in 2016, declared: “our enemies did not distinguish between ultra-Orthodox and secular, Ashkenazi and Sepharadi, right and left, Olim (Jewish immigrants) and veterans.
 All of us, all the sons of our people, share a common fate.”
-The people of Israel – ultraorthodox included – share a common destiny.
-The anti-Zionist ultraorthodox, whose community refuses to send its sons to the IDF, and hitherto abstained from taking ministerial positions, is standing side by side with Israeli soldiers and says prayers over the dead in the name of the Jewish state.
+The people of Israel –ultra-Orthodox included – share a common destiny.
+The antiZionist ultra-Orthodox community, which refuses to send its sons to the IDF, was now standing side by side with Israeli soldiers, saying prayers over the dead in the name of the Jewish state.